A Look at .UA ccTLD Authoritative Name Servers

 Shows in1.ns.ua as primary nameserver (which can be intentionally deceptive too).

-I used bgp.tools for checking anycast and dns.coffee for timeline of when secondary nameserver was added. dns.coffee only has data going back till 2011 though.
+I used bgp.tools for checking anycast and dns.coffee for the timeline of when the secondary nameserver was added. dns.coffee only has data going back till 2011, though.

-Let’s deep dive at who’s hosting each of the name servers:
+Let’s deep dive into who’s hosting each of the name servers:

 in1.ns.ua by Intuix LLC